Josh Bell Player Props: Guardians vs. Twins

-Josh Bell -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Cleveland Guardians versus the Minnesota Twins, with Sonny Gray on the mound, on May 6 at 6:10 PM ET.
+On Sunday, Josh Bell (.206 batting average in his past 10 games, with a double, a home run, six walks and four RBI) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Twins.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Twins.

 Josh Bell Game Info & Props vs. the Twins